Blog · Review Essay · Last reviewed June 16, 2026

 The Age of Spiritual Machines and the Salvation Curve

-Ray Kurzweil's The Age of Spiritual Machines is a late-1990s landmark of AI futurism: part prediction engine, part transhumanist scripture, part engineering brief for a world in which computation overtakes biology.
-Its value today is not that its timetable should be treated as prophecy.
+Ray Kurzweil's The Age of Spiritual Machines is a late-1990s landmark of AI futurism: part prediction engine, part transhumanist argument, part engineering brief for a world in which computation overtakes biology.
+Its value today is not that its timetable should be treated as a settled map.
 It is that the book makes visible a powerful modern belief pattern: draw an exponential curve through computing history, extend it through the human mind, and the result begins to look like salvation.

 The Book